 What does housing cost in SJC?

 Citywide medians sit meaningfully above the broader OC median, reflecting premium South OC pricing.
-Entry-level inventory exists at the lower end of the SJC range; gated and golf-course neighborhoods push the top end significantly higher.
+Entry-level inventory exists at the lower end of the SJC range, with established townhome and condo communities offering a mid-market entry.
+Gated and golf-course neighborhoods push the top end significantly higher.
 Verify current pricing and rental data with a licensed agent.

 What's special about 2026 for SJC?

-The city is celebrating its 250th anniversary — founded in 1776, the same year as the United States.
-SJC 250 events run throughout the year, including speaker series, historical commemorations, and community gatherings.
+The city is celebrating its 250th anniversary.
+Founded in 1776, the same year as the United States, it marks SJC 250 events throughout the year, including speaker series, historical commemorations, and community gatherings.
 It's the kind of milestone that puts the city's age in context relative to the master-planned suburbs around it.

 How are the schools?